jhomra21/cursorTesting/README.md

+Image Generator with Replicate API
-This is a simple flask app that lets me generate images from replicate api. using flux-dev from lucataco and applying a custom lora with huggingface repo, trained on pictures of my face.
+This is a Flask application that generates images using the Replicate API.
+It applies a custom LoRA (Low-Rank Adaptation) model trained on specific images to create unique outputs.

-Prerequisites:
+Prerequisites
-Make sure Python 3.7 or higher is installed on the system.
+-Python 3.7 or higher
-Install pip (Python package manager) if not already installed.
+-pip (Python package manager)

-Set up the project:
-Create a new directory for the project and navigate to it in the terminal.
-Copy the app.py file and the templates folder (containing index.html) into this directory.
+Setup
+-Clone this repository or download the source code.
-Create a virtual environment (optional but recommended) Activate the virtual environment
+-Create a virtual environment (optional but recommended): python -m venv venv
+-Activate the virtual environment:
-On Windows:
+  On Windows: venv\Scripts\activate
-  venv\Scripts\activate
+  On macOS and Linux: source venv/bin/activate

-Install required packages: 'pip install flask replicate python-dotenv' Set up the Replicate API token:
+-Set up the Replicate API token:
-  Create a .env file in the project directory.
+  Create a .env file in the project root directory
-  Add the following line to the .env file, replacing your_replicate_api_token with the actual API token:
+  Add the following line, replacing your_replicate_api_token with your actual API token:
     REPLICATE_API_TOKEN=your_replicate_api_token

+-Set up Tailwind CSS:
+  Follow the instructions in this guide: https://flowbite.com/docs/getting-started/flask/

+-Running the Application
+  Ensure you're in the project directory and your virtual environment is activated.
-Run the application:
+  Run the Flask application:
-Open a web browser and go to http://localhost:5000.
-Additional notes:
+    python app.py

+-Notes
-Make sure to keep the Replicate API token confidential and not share it publicly.
+  Keep your Replicate API token confidential and do not share it publicly.
-The application uses Tailwind CSS, extra set up might be needed, this article might help("https://flowbite.com/docs/getting-started/flask/")
+  The application uses Tailwind CSS for styling.
+Make sure to set it up correctly.
-If any issues occur, make sure all the files are in the correct locations and that the Replicate API token is set correctly in the .env file.
+  If you encounter any issues, ensure all files are in the correct locations and that the Replicate API token is set
-If you dont see a .env file, create one and add your replicate api key with the same name they provide.
+  correctly in the .env file.
+  For more details on the implementation, refer to the comments in the app.py file: